Carnegie Hall: Site

-Carnegie Hall is part of an artistic hub that developed around the two blocks of West 57th Street from Sixth Avenue west to Broadway during the late 19th and early 20th centuries.
+Carnegie Hall is part of a former artistic hub around a two-block section of West 57th Street between Sixth Avenue and Broadway.
+The hub had been developed during the late 19th and early 20th centuries.
 Its opening in 1891 directly contributed to the development of the hub.
 The area contains several buildings constructed as residences for artists and musicians, such as 130 and 140 West 57th Street, the Osborne, and the Rodin Studios.
 In addition, the area contained the headquarters of organizations such as the American Fine Arts Society, the Lotos Club, and the American Society of Civil Engineers.
+By the 21st century, the artistic hub had largely been replaced with Billionaires' Row, a series of luxury skyscrapers around the southern end of Central Park.

 Architecture and venues

-Carnegie Hall was designed by William Tuthill along with Richard Morris Hunt and Adler & Sullivan.
+Carnegie Hall was designed by William Tuthill, along with Richard Morris Hunt and Adler & Sullivan, in a modified Italian Renaissance style.
 While the 34-year-old Tuthill was relatively unknown as an architect, he was an amateur cellist and a singer, which may have led to him getting the commission.
 Dankmar Adler of Adler & Sullivan, on the other hand, was an experienced designer of music halls and theaters; he served as the acoustical consultant.
 Carnegie Hall was constructed with heavy masonry bearing walls, as lighter structural steel framework was not widely used when the building was completed.
-The building was designed in a modified Italian Renaissance style.
+The walls measure 4 ft thick in some places, while the floor slabs, 2 ft thick, are made of cement and hollow tiles.

 Carnegie Hall is composed of three structures arranged in an "L" shape; each structure contains one of the hall's performance spaces.
-The original building, which houses the Isaac Stern Auditorium, is an eight-story rectangular building at the corner of Seventh Avenue and 57th Street.
+The original building, which houses the Isaac Stern Auditorium, is an eight-story rectangular building at the corner of Seventh Avenue and 57th Street, measuring 150 ft along the street and 175 ft along the avenue.
 The 16-story eastern wing contains the Weill Recital Hall and is located along 57th Street.
 The 13-story southern wing, at Seventh Avenue and 56th Street, contains Zankel Hall.
 Except at the eighth floor, all three structures have floor levels at different heights.